mae92/MutantHuntWGS/README.md

     -g /Main/MutantHuntWGS/S_cerevisiae_Bowtie2_Index_and_FASTA/genome \
     -f /Main/MutantHuntWGS/S_cerevisiae_Bowtie2_Index_and_FASTA/genome.fa \
     -r single \
-    -s 50 \
+    -s 100 \
     -p /Main/MutantHuntWGS/S_cerevisiae_Bowtie2_Index_and_FASTA/ploidy_n1.txt \
     -d /Main/Analysis_Directory/FASTQ \
-    -o /Main/Analysis_Directory/NAME_YOUR_OUTPUT_FOLDER
+    -o /Main/Analysis_Directory/NAME_YOUR_OUTPUT_FOLDER \
-    -a yes
+    -a YES
 ```

-## Because the files and directory structure were set up ahead of time (on the Desktop and during the docker build), and all run out of the Docker container, the file paths in the above commands will all stay the same, but some of the options may change depending upon your needs.
+## Because the files and directory structure were set up ahead of time (on the Desktop and during the docker build), and this all runs out of the Docker container, *the file paths in the above commands will all stay the same*, but some of the options may change depending upon your needs.